In case you haven’t noticed, smart phones are everywhere these days!

 This is not ‘the‘ way to get a responsive website – just a quick look at how I did it.

-I went for a responsive WordPress theme that I could customize called Builder.
+I went for a responsive WordPress theme that I could customize called Divi Theme.
 Once I installed it, the default layout was already responsive, I simply used the control panel settings to customize the website to how I wanted it.
 It’s extremely easy to customize – I did it all in one afternoon!

 So one way to go is to use a responsive theme for your website.
-A customizable choice like Builder make this easy to get exactly what you’re after.
+A customizable choice like Divi make this easy to get exactly what you’re after.